 Step 6: Merge using the Pathfinder palette.

-Step 7: Cleaning out. [please explain what is going on here?]
+Step 7: Cleaning out.
 Like earlier, we are going to delete the grunge vector(s) used to distress the blimp in order to keep just the distressed blimp in the final art.

 And deleted them selection (DEL)…